Georgette-Lumbe/stay_fit/TESTING.md

 - Test to see if street_address1 field is required
 - check the field only displays certain fields

+## **Blog**
+Automated testing of forms was completed to:

+- Test to see if blog post title field is required
+- Test to see if blog post content field is required
+- Test the field only displays certain fields

+Automated testing of views was completed to:

+- Test the blog page loads correctly
+- Test the url works when loading the page
+- Test the correct template loads on page load
+- Test the blog page is accessible by name
+- Test blog posts display as expected
+- Test to see if the post string method returns the title as expected

 [Go to top](#testing-user-stories "#Goto testing user stories")

 # Code Validation